KnowledgeForwardSolutions/DbC.Net/README.md

 the data dictionary and replace any placeholder in the message template that matches the key of a data dictionary item with that item's value.

-### Value Transforms

-DbC.Net exception factories use value transforms for several reasons, primarily to prevent sensitive data from being exposed in error messages and log entries as well as to prevent filling logs with unnecessarily large amounts of data.
-Dbc.Net value transforms implement IValueTransform and use the Decorator Pattern to extend basic transforms with additional features.
-DbC.Net provides a variety of standard value transforms as lazily created singletons in the StandardTransforms class.
-Value transforms do not affect the value being checked, they are only used to transform a value that will be included in the exception being created.

 If you create your own exception factory by deriving from ExceptionFactoryBase you will have message template handling and value transforms available as methods that you can use in your implementation of CreateException.

-DbC.Net provides a number of exception factory classes for creating common exceptions and you are also able to implement your own factory class.

 ### IExceptionFactory